 Perform media changes of culture plates as described in step 2.3 on day 26 of differentiation and then every 3‒4 days until day 65.

-NOTE: For high-throughput imaging purposes, it is recommended to replate the mDA neurons in 96-well plates at low density on day 32 of differentiation, as described in 5.5.
+NOTE: For high-throughput imaging purposes, it is recommended to replate the mDA neurons in 96-well plates at low density on day 32 of differentiation, as described in step 5.5.

 Manual replating 2